ajeyln/python_learn_forever/folder_structure.md

 Folders help us to keep the files organized and separate <br />
 In order to keep the file oraganised, I want to systemize the folder in well manner <br />

-## The standard folder structure and information as follows:
+## The standard folders with information as follows:

 1. **libraries** <br/>
 	We store the Python Library files